Talking drum

 Similar hourglass-shaped drums are found in Asia, but they are not used to mimic conversation, although the idakka is used to mimic vocal music.

 Five varieties of dùndún pressure drums of the Yoruba and the atumpan and fontomfrom of the Asante (Ashanti) are especially notable.
-They send messages up to 20 mi, where other drummers relay them, quickly spreading news.
+They send messages up to distances of 20 mi, where other drummers relay them, quickly spreading news.